 A common complaint with memory foam is that it’s hot and stuffy and makes it hard to move around.
 Tuft & Needle aims to solve these problems with a unique, proprietary open-cell foam that is supportive but won’t suck you in.
 To keep you sleeping cool and comfortable, this adaptative foam contains a mix of graphite and gel beads for better temperature regulation.

-The Tuft & Needle king mattress is constructed of 7 inches of support foam certified to be free of PBDEs, heavy metals, phthalates, formaldehyde, and other carcinogens or harmful substances.
-On top of this support layer is a 3-inch layer of adaptative foam for your comfort.
+The Tuft & Needle king mattress is constructed of 7 inches of support foam certified to be free of PBDEs, heavy metals, phthalates, and formaldehyde by CertiPUR-US, Greenguard Gold and Intertek’s Clean Air Certification.
+On top of this support layer is a 3-inch layer of adaptive foam for your comfort.
 It’s worth noting there's little to no chemical smell when unboxing this mattress.

 Tuft & Needle does recommend giving this mattress a break-in period.
 It may initially be firm, but it will provide softer support after a week or more of use.
 Overall, the Tuft & Needle king mattress is a good choice for its unique foam and environmental certifications, combined with a comfort level that works for most people seeking a good night of sleep.